rulingAnts/scripture_media_trial_content_app/COMMUNITY.md

 #### How are Device IDs generated?

-Device IDs come from Android's unique device identifier (Android ID):
+Device IDs come from Android's software identifier (Android ID):
-- Based on device hardware
+- Set by the OS (not a hardware serial)
-- Persists across app reinstalls
+- Persists across app reinstalls and OS updates
 - Changes on factory reset
-- Cannot be easily changed
+- Difficult to change without root access or device reset

 #### How does encryption work?

+v2.1+ bundles (current default):
-1. Desktop app encrypts media with device-specific key
+1. Desktop generates a random per-bundle content key
-2. Key is derived from device ID + salt using SHA-256
-3. Media encrypted with AES-256
-4. Mobile app derives same key from device ID
-5. Decrypts only during playback
+2. For each authorized device ID, derive a wrapping key via SHA-256(deviceId + salt)
+3. Encrypt ("wrap") the bundle content key per device (OpenSSL-compatible CryptoJS format)
+4. Protect media files using a fast, streaming scheme (xor-v1) keyed with the bundle key and per-file salt
+5. Mobile unwraps the bundle key using the device-derived wrapping key, then deobfuscates media on-the-fly during playback

+Legacy bundles (v2.0 and earlier):
+- Media may be encrypted with AES-256-CBC (OpenSSL salted header), using a key derived from the device ID
+- Mobile supports streaming decryption of this format for large files

 #### What happens when playback limit is reached?